NRT-Logo"/

 • There are no classes during school holidays.

 • 10 units of competency must be successfully completed to achieve this qualification.
-These are listed in the pop up list located above the class options below.

 • The resources for this course will be delivered via our NBMC learning management system, CANVAS.
 Training to use CANVAS will be provided at the beginning of the course.
 Once access to the course resources is provided, students can either print them and bring them along to class, or access them electronically via their personal laptop.
 Students enrolling must have access to the following: